JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2023-09/7-habits-intro-inside-out/index.md

 BODY ⇒ MIND ⇒ HEART ⇒ SPIRIT

-How do I perceive my attitude?
+Ask yourself: how do I perceive my attitude?

 There are no shortcuts in life.
 You take one, you’ll get short-term success, but probably you’ll reap long-term issues…